bghuan/oss/intl.en-US/SDK Reference/iOS/Quick start.md

         // [task waitUntilFinished];
         ```

--   MAC platform
+-   Mac platform

-    Aside from the import method, all operations on the MAC platform are the same as those on the iOS platform.
+    Aside from the import method, all operations on the Mac platform are the same as those on the iOS platform.

-    ```language-objc
+    ```
     import <AliyunOSSOSX/AliyunOSSiOS.h>

     ```